openedx/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 ==================================================

-Before you can add Google Drive files to your course, you must enable the Google Drive tool in Studio or OLX.
+Before you can add Google Drive files to your course, you must enable the Google Drive tool in Studio or OLX (open learning XML).

 To enable the Google Drive tool in Studio, you add the ``"google-document"`` key to the **Advanced Module List** on the **Advanced Settings** page.
 For